Skip to content

 commands.goCommandProvider with cobra commands

-runtime.goRuntimeProvider for lazy heavy state
+runtime.goPlugin-local lazy heavy state builder

 usecases.goCommand orchestration over typed runtime

-pipeline.goPipelineContributor steps/jobs
+pipeline.goPipelineContributor jobs

 init_wizard.goInitContributor form fields